tmscarla/spotify-recsys-challenge/README.md

 Once the computation is terminated, you should see the csv files ready to be submitted in the /submissions folder.

+The previous scripts leverages on the fact that estimated user rating matrix for each algorithm have been previously computed.
+If you want to run each recommender separately, please follow the instructions in the **[Run Recommenders Guide](https://github.com/tmscarla/spotify-recsys-challenge/tree/master/run)**

 ## Metrics
 Submissions are evaluated using three different metrics and inal rankings will be computed by using the **[Borda Count](https://en.wikipedia.org/wiki/Borda_count)** election strategy.